OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 - AFU examples both in the git repository and workload examples provided by 3rd party vendors

-- The OpenCL shim provides a layer that is used by the OpenCL/OneAPI runtime to communicate with the kernel.
+- The OneAPI shim provides a layer that is used by the OpenCL/OneAPI runtime to communicate with the kernel.

 - Accelerator simulation through UVM